Do you have boards on monday.com that organize separate projects and tasks but still contain information directly related to each other?

 Using this template, we want to connect items between one board and another when the Improved text and Name inputs match.

-The column types supported by match templates include: Item name, People Column, Date Column, Status Column, Numbers Column, Timeline Column, Link Column, Phone Column, Email Column, Text Column, Priority Column, Label Column.
+The column types supported by match templates include: Item name, People Column, Date Column, Status Column, Numbers Column, Timeline Column, Link Column, Phone Column, Email Column, Text Column, Priority Column, and Label Column.

 Match template best practices